mehwishjbe/product-dePerfum/README.md

 This is a simple product preview webpage for Gabrielle Essence Eau De Parfum.
 It was created as part of a Frontend Mentor challenge.
 [Gabrielle De Parfum](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).

-You can view the live version of this page [Gabrielle Essence Eau De Parfum Demo](https://mehwishjbe.github.io/product-preview-dePerfum/).
+You can view the live version of this page [Gabrielle De Parfum Demo](https://mehwishjbe.github.io/product-dePerfum/).

 ![Gabrielle Essence Eau De Parfum Preview](./images/product-preview.JPG)